Ruins of a small 13th century Carmelite church and monastery in Siah brook, on the west side of the Carmel.

 The Carmelites are a Catholic order of monks, one of the oldest in the Holy Land, and named after Mount Carmel.
 In about 1200 their first church (St. Brocardus) was built in the Siah (Siach, Siakh) brook located on the western slopes of mount Carmel.
 After the Arabs defeated the Crusaders, they were butchered and their church was destroyed.
-The survivors later emigrated to Europe, returned only in the 17th C to another area in Mount Carmel - Stella Maris.
+The survivors later emigrated to Europe, returned only in the 17th century to another area in Mount Carmel – Stella Maris.

 The ruins located on the west side of Mount Carmel, close to the new western entrance of the Carmel tunnel and the Haifa cemetery (seen on the right side).
 A road from the cemetery provides a close access to the site.
 The site is also accessible from a longer nature trail that starts from the upper side of the brook, near Herzel school on Lotus street.

 The following aerial view shows the location of the ruins.
-You can point on the purple points to navigate to the selected point in this web page.

 An early Bronze Canaanite period (3150-2200 BC) findings were found 200M to the west, in a cave on the entrance to Siah brook.
 It was one of the few sites in the northern Carmel that were populated at that time.